Douglas MacArthur: Later life

 President John F. Kennedy solicited MacArthur's counsel in 1961 and 1962.
 The first of three meetings was held shortly after the Bay of Pigs invasion.
-MacArthur was extremely critical of the military advice given to Kennedy, and cautioned the young president to avoid a U.S. military build-up in Vietnam, pointing out that domestic problems should be given a much greater priority.
+MacArthur was extremely critical of the military advice given to Kennedy and cautioned the young president to avoid a U.S. military build-up in Vietnam, pointing out that domestic problems should be given a much greater priority.
 MacArthur later gave similar advice to President Lyndon B. Johnson.
 In August 1962 Kennedy summoned MacArthur for counsel at the White House while MacArthur met members of Congress in Washington after Kennedy received intelligence that the Soviets were preparing to transport nuclear weapons to Cuba.
-“The greatest weapon of war is the blockade,” MacArthur advised Kennedy after a long conversation about how to deal with the Soviets and Chinese.
-“If war comes, that is the weapon we should use.”
-Kennedy used the naval blockade option during the Cuban Missile Crisis two months later thanks to MacArthur's advice.
-Kennedy heavily trusted MacArthur because whenever he was urged to increase U.S. involvement in Laos and Vietnam by generals, politicians, and advisors he would tell them, “Well now, you gentlemen, you go back and convince General MacArthur, then I’ll be convinced.”
+"The greatest weapon of war is the blockade," MacArthur advised Kennedy after a long conversation about how to deal with the Soviets and Chinese.
+"If war comes, that is the weapon we should use."
+Kennedy used the naval blockade option during the Cuban Missile Crisis two months later.
+When Kennedy was urged to increase U.S. involvement in Laos and Vietnam by generals, politicians, and advisors he would tell them, "Well now, you gentlemen, you go back and convince General MacArthur, then I'll be convinced."